The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 2. Viral (appears with a cold or viral infection).

-3. Allergic (manifestation of an allergic reaction to something).
+3. Allergic (an allergic reaction to something).

 Treatment